graijo/java-tutorial-for-beginners/README.md

 public returnDataType compareTo(ClassName1 that){

+    return WrapperClassOfVariable.compare(this.variable,that.variable)    //returns a negative integer, zero, or a positive integer as this variable
+        //is less than, equal to, or greater than the specified object.
-    return WrapperClassOfVariable.compare(this.variable,that.variable)    //change order of this and that to get reverse sort
+    //change order of this and that to get reverse sort

     }